Youtube Facebook Twitter linked in

 Agriculture is of course the ability to enable the few to feed the many, but the resources to do so are ever-reducing.
 Certainly in Europe, the land available for agricultural production continues to reduce, so how do we get more from less?
 Importing and exporting have their own challenges such as their carbon footprint and the public’s awareness of food-miles.
 Irrespective of peoples eating habits, we need to continue to eat, therefore we need agriculture, and of course we need science and engineering to make it happen.

-Well, at our conference this year we intend to explore some very different areas, such as farming without soil, advances in on-board crop nutrient measurement and technology the horticultural sector has to offer.
-Our presenters will take you through some of the interesting advances in technology, giving you a flavour of how our industry is rising to the challenges ahead.
+Well, at our conference this year we explored some very different areas, such as farming without soil, advances in on board crop nutrient measurement and technology the livestock sector has to offer.
+Our presenters take you through some of the interesting advances in technology, giving you a flavour of how our industry is rising to the challenges ahead.

 The programme for the Conference may be found here.